Protein Supplements

 Collagen Ehlers-Danlos Syndrome (cEDS) is a genetic connective tissue disorder that affects the production of collagen in the body.
 Collagen is a protein that provides structure and support to various tissues, including skin, tendons, ligaments, and organs.

 Individuals with cEDS may experience symptoms such as joint hypermobility, skin hyperextensibility, and fragile blood vessels.
-Due to the impact of cEDS on collagen production, some individuals may benefit from incorporating protein supplements into their diet to support collagen synthesis and overall tissue health.
+Due to the impact of cEDS on collagen production, some individuals may have difficulty maintaining adequate levels of protein in their diet.

 Supplements for cEDS